grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/10 Protocols/03 SSL-TLS/Online Certificate Status Protocol -OCSP-.md

 to check the status of an issued TLS certificate with a Certificate Authority (CA), making sure it has not been revoked for whatever purpose.

-There are different ways in which this can be done, by putting the burden on different parties:
+This can be done in different ways, putting the burden on different parties:

 - The browser/client: talk to the CA (or by CA entrusted OCSP responder) with OCSP.
 One downside with this approach is that the CA's servers need to be available which might not always be the case.